Highlights From Our CancerKB Webcast

 Kindly explain the interpretation’s use in AML (specifically BCR-ABL fusions) and FLT3-ITD.

-CancerKB has Interpretations for both BCR-ABL1 fusions and FLT3 -ITD and TKD mutations.
+Golden Helix CancerKB has Interpretations for both BCR-ABL1 fusions and FLT3 -ITD and TKD mutations.
 However, the Interpretations for ABL1-BCR fusions are scoped to Chronic Myelogenous Leukemia and B- Lymphoblastic Leukemia and not necessarily for AML.
 I think it would be worthwhile to check out these interpretations as they may at least provide some general context, and a good starting point, for the role of ABL1-BCR fusions in hematologic cancers.
 The FLT3 interpretations are scoped for amplification and missense mutations in Myeloid neoplasms.
 Myeloid neoplasm is a more general tumor type, as the interpretation contains information about AML, along with FLT3’s role in CMML and APL as well.
-Other interpretations in CancerKB for AML are for IDH1, IDH2, and NPM1 gene and biomarkers.
+Other interpretations in Golden Helix CancerKB for AML are for IDH1, IDH2, and NPM1 gene and biomarkers.

 Do you detect multiple ITD in FLT3?
 Do you give allelic burden?